 Authentication involves the mutual authentication of the routing peers prior to exchanging route information (i.e., peer authentication) as well as ensuring that the source of the route data is from the peer (i.e., data origin authentication).
-From 5478 LLNs can be drained by unauthenticated peers before confirguratin From 5673 This requires availability of open and untrusted side channels for new joiners, and it requires strong and automated authentication so that networks can automatically accept or reject new joiners. spt: Do we need more here?
+[RFC5548] points out that LLNs can be drained by unauthenticated peers before configuration.
+[RFC5673] requires availability of open and untrusted side channels for new joiners, and it requires strong and automated authentication so that networks can automatically accept or reject new joiners.